VerstraeteBert/plumber/README.md

 Allowing its users to only focus on the processing logic and the topology structure, while plumber manages the lifecycle of the pipeline components, and the plumbing of the eventing mesh.

-Note: this is still an early prototype

-\* With possible message loss

 ## Concepts

 TODO